mieweb/docs/content/resources/system-specifications/interface-specifications.md

     * Mortara Serial # QS002203 (no model #) - Quinton Q Stress with TM55 Treadmill (2); Serial # 00483-001-570/ 114010189497 and Serial # 00483-001-570/ 114010189497 HL7 feed capable; proprietary computer; Q-Stress software version 4.5.046 for Windows XP Pro/Vista Ultimate/Win 7 Ultimate on both computers.
 * Urinalysis
     * OneStep (Serial Uni-directional) - Uses the Java Applet to interface
-    * Siemens Clinitek Status (Serial Uni-directional) - Uses the Java Applet to interface
+    * Siemens Clinitek Status (Serial Uni-directional) - Uses the Java Applet to interface (in progress RM 124246) in development to move from java applet to device app.
 * Vaccination
     * Caraflow
 * Vision